-- Keeping the surface wet for a period of time (see the product label).
+- Keeping the surface wet for a period of time.
+Read the product label.

-- Wearing gloves and ensuring good ventilation during use of the product.
+- Wearing gloves and ensuring good ventilation while using the product.

-- Check to ensure the product is not past its expiration date.
+- Check to make sure the product is not past its expiration date.

 - Follow manufacturer's instructions for application and proper ventilation.
 Never mix household bleach with ammonia or any other cleanser.